Darian Kinnard

-Darian Kinnard (born December 29, 1999) is an American professional football guard for the Green Bay Packers of the National Football League (NFL).
+Darian Kinnard (born December 29, 1999) is an American professional football offensive tackle for the New York Giants of the National Football League (NFL).
 He played college football for the Kentucky Wildcats.
+Kinnard has previously played for the Green Bay Packers, Philadelphia Eagles, and Kansas City Chiefs.

 Kinnard is notable as one of only two players (along with Ken Norton Jr.) to win three consecutive Super Bowls as a player, which he accomplished with wins in Super Bowls LVII, LVIII (as a member of the Kansas City Chiefs), and LIX (as a member of the Eagles).

-Kinnard is related to country music legend Dolly Parton — his aunt is Parton's first cousin, and the two women grew up down the street from one another.
+Kinnard is related to country music legend Dolly Parton — his aunt Ginger is Parton's first cousin, and the two women grew up on the same street in Tennessee.

 Early life

 Kinnard was born in Youngstown, Ohio, and grew up in Knoxville, Tennessee, and then Kingsport, Tennessee, where he attended Dobyns-Bennett High School.
 He moved to Cleveland, Ohio, after his freshman year and enrolled at Saint Ignatius High School.
 Kinnard played in the 2018 All-American Bowl.
 Kinnard committed to play college football at Kentucky over offers from Penn State, UCLA and Tennessee.